Tango-21/Irrigation-System/README.md

 - 0.1 - Take reading from SH, map it to a % value, print reading to Serial.
 - 0.1.1 - the 10 previous moisture readings are saved to an array.
 The 11th reading overwrites the first, the 12th overwrites the 2nd etc.
 - 0.1.2 - Easily configurable settings.
 Displays the last 10 readings evrery 10 readings.
 Introduction of Squirt Scores to determine when to Squirt.

+Calibration Notes:
+Moisture level      Qualitative Notes

+65 - 70%            Moist, but not wet.
+Surface soil not yet dried.
+47 - 50%            Surface soil is dry.
+Slightly damp when youre knuckle deep.